A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Activation in sports imagination experiment with implications in treatment and therapy of PVS patients

-Figure~\ref{fig:actmore} displays results for $\delta = 0.975$ and $\delta = 0.995$, that are qualitatively similar, except that in each case, two of the above regions are merged together (see Section~\ref{sec:actmore}).
-Compared to the results from cluster-wise thresholding (Figure~\ref{fig:imag1}) which only identified the first three of our regions and did not identify the the cuneus which preprocesses information on 3D space and color, or the SMA that gathers prefrontal information to send to the PMC, our identified activation regions are clear and interpretable in the context of the experimental paradigm, providing confidence in our findings even though they are derived from a single subject.
-This subject was a normal healthy female and so while her activation maps are interpretable in the context of the study, we would not {\em a priori} know this, for example with a TBI survivor or, more generally in a clinical setting.
+Our results with this imagination dataset indicate that our refinements that account for both spatial context and {\em a priori} constraints on the expected proportion of activated voxels can provide improved and interpretable activation detection in a single-subject sports imagination experiment.
+Specifically, when compared to the results from cluster-wise thresholding, pFTCE or AR-FAST (Figure~\ref{fig:imag1}) that only identified the first three of our regions and did not identify the cuneus which preprocesses information on 3D space and color, or the SMA that gathers prefrontal information to send to the PMC, our identified activation regions are clear and interpretable in the context of the experimental paradigm, providing confidence in our findings even though they are derived from a single subject.
+This demonstrated ability of our approach to identify these regions, each with different kinds of activation, is a major strength relative to all existing methods.
+This subject was a normal healthy female and so while her activation maps are interpretable in the context of the study, we would not {\em a priori} know this, for example with a TBI survivor or a patient in PVS, or more generally in a clinical setting.
+The original goal~\citep{owenetal06} of sports imagination experiments in patients in PVS was to facilitate therapy and provide ways of communication with them but, as explained in Section~\ref{sec:data}, this benefit has not been realized because of murky activation detection even in group PVS patient experiments~\citep{bardinetal11}.
+It is essential to have reliable activation detection at the individual subject level in order to permit therapy and communication with PVS patients and the development and analysis of this paper show promise in making this goal possible.
+More generally also, our refinements and improvements can improve activation detection at the individual level, making it possible to adopt fMRI in a clinical setting.